Predictive Index Personality Types - Full Guide

 The Predictive Index Cognitive Assessment

-Employers are often interested in measuring cognitive ability to complete the profile provided by personality tests such as the Predictive Index Behavioral Assessment.
+Employers are often interested in measuring cognitive ability to complete the profile provided by personality tests.
 Therefore, there is a good chance you will also need to prepare for the Predictive Index cognitive assessment.

 Check out JobTestPrep's PI Cognitive Assessment PrepPack, which includes extensive PI cognitive assessment practice resources that will help you land that job.
 We also have a Free PI Cognitive Test for you to test your skills!